+This is Issue 33 of the On Point Series.
 This is an updated version of On Point Issue 26 and On Point Issue 29.
-To view this report as a PDF, see: Abortion Cases in the Higher Federal Courts
+The most current version of this paper can be found at Abortion Cases in the Higher Federal Courts, On Point 53.

 While several states have appealed court decisions enjoining abortion restrictions to the United States Supreme Court, the Court has thus far failed to clarify or modify federal abortion jurisprudence.
 Specifically, the Court has declined to review an Eleventh Circuit Court decision enjoining a second-trimester dismemberment abortion ban in Alabama, and a Seventh Circuit Court decision enjoining a ban on discriminatory abortions in Indiana.[i]

 In his concurrences with the Court’s decisions to decline review in both cases, Justice Clarence Thomas argued that the Court cannot indefinitely avoid the questions presented by the cases:

 Having created the constitutional right to an abortion, this Court is dutybound to address its scope. . . .The Constitution itself is silent on abortion.[ii]